-When researching for motivational activities I came across the usual regarding reading positive motivational books, watching inspirational movies, listening to motivational music, etc. These are great, however, I must add my own motivational activities to entice you to get pumped up in order to have the physical and spiritual energy needed to go forward in the pursuit of your dream.
+While researching motivational activities, I came across the usual: reading positive motivational books, watching inspirational movies, listening to motivational music, etc. These are great, however, I must add my own motivational activities to entice you to get pumped up in order to have the physical and spiritual energy needed to go forward in the pursuit of your own dreams.

-You can listen to the song in it's entirety on YouTube, but for now I will just list the first of the lyrics that kept playing in my head while I was a subservient robot working for someone else and in turn, making them rich!
+You can listen to the song in it's entirety on YouTube, but for now, I will just list the first of the lyrics that kept playing in my head while I was a subservient robot working for someone else and in turn, making them rich!

 Fly Away... by Lenny Kravitz (1998)